anitaschiller/christmas-factory-fullstack/README.md

 }
 ```

-5. Add the following script to your `package.json`: `"test": "jest --watch"`
+5. Add the following script to your `package.json`: `"test": "jest --watchAll --verbose"`